openhpc/ohpc/README.md

 management, I/O clients, runtimes, development tools, containers, and a variety of scientific libraries.

-There are currently two release series: [1.3.x][13xbranch] and [2.x][2xbranch], which target different major Linux OS distributions.
-The 1.3.x series targets CentOS7 and SLES12 while the 2.x series targets CentOS8 and Leap15.
+There are currently three release series: [1.3.x][13xbranch], [2.x][2xbranch] and [3.x][3xbranch], which target different major Linux OS distributions:

+- The 1.3.x series targets CentOS7 and SLES12.
+- The 2.x series targets CentOS8 and Leap15.
+- The 3.x series targets EL9, Leap 15 and openEuler 22.03.

 ### Getting started